rohan-gupta/Rank-My-Resume/README.md

 - `npm install serverless`
 - `npm install serverless-python-requirements`
 - `serverless deploy`
-- update the endpoint show after serverless deploy in the html/js file (line 105)
+- update the endpoints shown after serverless deploy in the html/js file (line 119 in index and line 42 in leaderboard)
 - access the html to use the app